aishaadambek/data-structures/README.md

 ### Getting Started

+You may run it
+1. From terminal:
-You may run it either from terminal: 1.
-Type in your terminal window: javac filename.java, 2.
-To run your generated java class: java filename or using special IDEs (NetBeans, IntelliJ IDEA CE, etc.)
+- Type in: javac filename.java,
+- To run your generated java class type in: java filename
+2. Using special IDEs (NetBeans, IntelliJ IDEA CE, etc.)

 ### Prerequisites